The scaling limit of a critical random directed graph: Convergence of the strongly connected components

 \subsection{The relationship between $d_{\G}$ and the Gromov--Hausdorff distance}

 Recall from the introduction the definition of metric directed multigraphs (MDMs), and that the distance between two such objects $X=(V,E,r,\ell)$ and $X'=(V',E',r',\ell')$ is defined by

-Elements of $\vec{\mathcal{G}}$ can also be viewed as metric spaces, by thinking of each edge as a line segment and forgetting the orientation of the edges.
-This means that we can also compare them using the Gromov--Hausdorff distance $d_{\mathrm{GH}}$ (see Chapter 7 of \cite{Burago} for an introduction to the Gromov--Hausdorff distance and its use).
+Elements of $\vec{\mathcal{G}}$ can also be viewed as metric spaces, by thinking of each edge with positive length as a line segment, identifying vertices joined by edges with length $0$, and forgetting the orientation of the edges.
+This means that we can also compare them using the Gromov--Hausdorff distance $d_{\mathrm{GH}}$ (see Appendix~\ref{sec:appendix1} for a short introduction).
 The resulting topology is however weaker, as the following lemma shows.

 \begin{lem} For $X\in\G$ and $X'\in\G,$ we have

 \end{lem}